mrperkett/portfolio/README.md

 This project classifies images from the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) image data set into one of 10 categories (airplane, automobile, bird, etc).
 To do this, a Convolutional Neural Network (CNN) is trained in PyTorch using accuracy as the metric.
 Multiple NNs are tested (varying the number and size of layers) before selecting the best classifier, which has an accuracy of 70%.
 The intent of this project is to work through all the necessary steps for training and validating a model rather.
 To quickly build something with higher accuracy, we could consider using transfer learning using a pretrained neural network.
 We would expect a good classifier to achieve and accuracy of >90% on this image set.

-# Training

-I decided to undertake a broad review of data science and machine learning to reinforce my understanding of the fundamental statistics/algorithms and get experience with a broader range of tools and libraries.
-I have outlined the larger trainings that I am working through below.

-Since I already have a foundation in machine learning, data science, and computer science fundamentals from my academic and professional background, I have used these trainings as a broad review to refresh my background, fill in gaps, and work on targeted projects.

-- Book: [An Introduction to Statistical Learning](https://www.statlearning.com/) $\color{purple}{\textsf{In Progress}}$
-    - Reading and working through exercises
-- Online: [Introduction to Machine Learning with TensorFlow](https://www.udacity.com/course/intro-to-machine-learning-with-tensorflow-nanodegree--nd230) $\color{green}{\textsf{Complete}}$
-- Online: [Introduction to Machine Learning with PyTorch](https://www.udacity.com/course/intro-to-machine-learning-nanodegree--nd229) $\color{green}{\textsf{Complete}}$
-- Online: [AI Programming with Python](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089) $\color{green}{\textsf{Complete}}$